Patient education: Endometriosis (Beyond the Basics)

 Endometriomas (chocolate cysts) — Women with endometriosis can develop ovarian cysts containing endometriosis; this is called an endometrioma.
 Endometriomas are usually filled with old blood that resembles chocolate syrup; thus, they are sometimes called chocolate cysts.
 Endometriomas are sometimes seen during a pelvic ultrasound or felt during a pelvic exam.

 Your doctor or nurse might suspect that you have endometriosis based on your symptoms of pelvic pain or painful menstrual periods.
-However, the only way to know for sure if you have endometriosis is to have surgery.
+However, the only way to know for sure if you have endometriosis is to have surgery so a doctor can actually see and biopsy the abnormal tissue.
+Endometriosis cannot be diagnosed by ultrasound, x-ray, or other non-invasive methods.

 Endometriosis is considered mild, moderate, or severe depending on what is found during surgery.
 Women with mild disease can have severe symptoms, and women with severe disease can have mild symptoms.